 sys_chirp = frestimate(mdl,io,in_chirp);

-Plot the results obtained with sinestream and chirp input signals together:
+Plot the results obtained from both the sinestream and chirp input signals together.